chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     `chef-automate config patch --opensearch <PATH TO OS_CONFIG.TOML>`

     - Create a .toml (say automate.toml) file in the Bastion host, copy the following content and then patch this file in all the Frontend nodes.
     ```bash
     [global.v1.external.opensearch.backup]
         enable = true
         location = "fs"
     [global.v1.external.opensearch.backup.fs]
-        # The `path.repo` setting you've configured on your OpenSearch nodes must be a parent directory of the setting you configure here:
         path = "/mnt/automate_backups"
     [global.v1.backups.filesystem]
         path = "/mnt/automate_backups"